Quantitative non-divergence and lower bounds for points with algebraic coordinates near manifolds: Introduction

-In the present paper we will extend the lower bound in Theorem~\ref{thm:bernik_goetze_gusakova} to sufficiently regular manifolds in arbitrary dimension, and in the process we will also be able to extend the divergence part of Theorem~\ref{thm:independent_polynomial_khinchin}.
-This will be done by exploiting the powerful quantitative non-divergence bounds first introduced by Kleinbock and Margulis in \cite{KleinM1998}, and we note here that our proof has a very similar flavour to \cite{BeresBB2017}.
+Our proof exploits the powerful quantitative non-divergence bounds first introduced by Kleinbock and Margulis in \cite{KleinM1998}, and it has a similar flavour to \cite{BeresBB2017}.
 This paper is structured as follows: \begin{itemize} \item in the next section we will describe our setting and main results; \item in sections \ref{sec:schur_polynomials} and \ref{sec:good_functions} we will discuss the regularity conditions that these depend on and provide some examples of functions that satisfy them; \item the next sections are devoted to the proofs, in this order: sections \ref{sec:conjugate_coordinates} and \ref{sec:tailored_polynomials} for the extension of Theorem~\ref{thm:bernik_goetze_gusakova}, section~\ref{sec:ubiquity} for the extension of Theorem~\ref{thm:independent_polynomial_khinchin}, and section~\ref{sec:proof_of_the_main_theorem} for the proof of Theorem~\ref{thm:bound_over_an_interval}, which underpins the whole argument; and \item the last section contains some final remarks about possible directions in which this work could be extended. \end{itemize}

 The author would like to thank Prof. Victor Beresnevich for the continued support and insightful comments, and without whom this work would not have been possible.